wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 == Changelog ==

+= 1.0.4 =

+* IMPROVED: How the plugin loads and connects with the WordPress environment.
+This is a critical update.

 = 1.0.3 =

 * IMPROVED: data handling within the plugin to reduce errors with JSON.
 This is a critical update.